 The treats for your Dachshund’s positive reinforcement training must be things that your dog loves.
 Typically, food treats are good enough to get them motivated, but you may need to try out a few different food treats to know what your pet likes best.

-When choosing food treats, be careful to pick small food items that your dog gets attracted to and that benefits its health as well.
+When choosing food treats, be careful to pick small food items that your dog gets attracted to and that benefit its health as well.
 Also, try to make your dog’s training sessions fun and active so that the pup looks forward to them.

 Eliminate other distractions from the training environment: